appbaseio/reactive-manual/content/getting-started/reactivesearch.md

 The [**CategorySearch**](/search-components/categorysearch.html) component we describe above creates a searchbox UI component that queries on the `name` field in the dataset and shows categorizations using the `brand.raw` field in the dataset.
 Here is how it will look visually.

+`Note:` If you cloned your own dataset, the field will be called `brand.keyword` instead of `brand.raw`.

 ![](https://i.imgur.com/lPLu1qj.png)

 Next, we will look at the [**SingleRange**](/basic-components/singlerange.html) component for creating a ratings based filter.